angus-mackenzie/TOA/TOA1.md

 }
 ```
 While it may look extremely efficient it wil be incorrect from a value of 43 onwards as Fibo(43) wil give 433494436 and the correct answer 433494437.
 Using Java it calculates Fibo up to 43 correctly.
 But for Fibo(43) and onwards it gets increasingly worse.
 This is due to floating point precision.
-[There is a fourth solution on page 109 of the Dasgupta textbook TODO]()

 # Puzzle
 **Problem**: